larevalos/RandomImageGeneratorAPI/README.md

 - The project was set to run only with https at https://localhost:44394
 - For using in postman you should disable SSL verification as the https certificate is not signed.
 (File > Settings > turn off SSL certificate verification)

+## Database
+The database is hosted on AWS using aws RDS, if you need to access it the connection string with my credential is in appsettings.json